 Dr. Eric Mansfield

-Dr. Mansfield then completed Otolaryngology residency from 1993-1996.
-Dr. Mansfield acted as Chief Resident for the Tulane School of Medicine’s Ear, Nose and Throat program from 1996 to 1997.
+Dr. Mansfield then completed his Otolaryngology residency from 1993-1996.
+He acted as Chief Resident for the Tulane School of Medicine’s Ear, Nose, and Throat program from 1996 to 1997.
 Dr. Mansfield became board certified by the American Board of Otolaryngology—Head and Neck Surgery in 1998.